groundedai/openplayground/src/md/intro.md

 OpenPlayground has a few different parts:

 - **[Playground](#/playground)** - The first part is a playground where you can try out different language models and settings.
 This includes a library of examples that you can use to get started.<br/><br/>
 - **[Datasets](#/datasets)** - The second part is the ability to upload your own data.
-This can be used in the playground as you experiment with different models and settings.<br/><br/>
+This can be used in the playground as you experiment with different models and settings, and later to run models on an entire dataset.<br/><br/>
 - **[Runs](#/runs)** - The third part is the ability to run a model across a whole dataset.
-You can use the playground to find the best model and settings for your task, save them as a preset, and then run the model on your data.
-You can then download the results.
+You can use the playground to find the best model and settings for your task, save them as a preset, then run them on your data.
+You can then download the results and use them in your own processes.<br/><br/>

 ## How to use